SentientPotato/senate-forecast/README.md

 ![](README_files/figure-gfm/map-1.png)<!-- -->

+(The completely solid red or blue states were states that could not be estimated by this model due to data issues such as lack of polling, but there is also a very strong consensus on the outcome in those states so I treated them as a particular party winning them with probability 1).

-We’d end up with 50 Democrats in the Senate and 47 Republicans in the Senate… at least just looking at the point estimates alone and using 0.5 as the prediction cutoff.
+We’d end up with 51 Democrats in the Senate and 49 Republicans in the Senate… at least just looking at the point estimates alone and using 0.5 as the prediction cutoff.
 However, just like with all the other models of this election, this naive model gives lots of close races; here are